f4d/f4d/readme.txt

 == Credits ==

-Quark utilises the following awesomeness:
+ F4D utilises the following awesomeness:

 [Options Framework](http://wptheming.com/options-framework-theme), which is licensed under the GPLv2 License [Modernizr](http://modernizr.com), which is licensed under the MIT license